‘Mean girls’ and heels: Transcripts shed light on Cuomo saga | Times Leader

 “I don’t even know that song,” Cuomo said in the July deposition.

-In August, along with its investigative report on Cuomo, the attorney general’s office of Cuomo singing the song to Bennett.
+In August, along with its investigative report on Cuomo, the attorney general’s office released a recording of Cuomo singing the song to Bennett.

 In the recording, an awkward moment passes before Cuomo realizes that the much-younger Bennett doesn’t know the song.